-The English transliteration of Italian dialect idiomatic phrase, Qui saccia?, which translates as "Who knows?"
+The English transliteration of Italian dialect idiomatic phrase, Chi saccia?, which translates as "Who knows?"

 Pronunciation: as it is spelled: key satch